Puppets/puppets-old/README.md

 var somePuppetCh = Backbone.radio.channel( 'puppets.somePuppet' );
 ```

-Within the puppet you can access the three protocols of its local channel directly.
+The three protocols of a Puppet's local channel are attached directly to it.

 ```js
 app.module( 'somePuppet', Puppets.Puppet );